-I personally love the heat that much of the Mexican cuisine and mexican appetizers has to offer.
-And if you do too but also don’t want to overdue it, just reduce the chipotle peppers to one pepper in this recipe.
+I personally love the heat that a lot of the Mexican cuisine and mexican appetizers offer.
+But if you want a little less heat and spice just reduce the chipotle peppers to one pepper that I asked here in the recipe.

 If you want to try another recipe of mine with shrimps and chipotle, or want to learn a little more about chipotle peppers go to my Mini Chipotle Lime Shrimp Kabobs.
-And if you do make these you won’t be dissappointed, I promise.
+For a chipotle dip, try Fried Avocado Dippers.
+If you do make these you won’t be disappointed, I promise.

 So let’s get to my Camarones al Chipotle!
 Enjoy!

 - 1 lb large/jumbo raw shrimp peeled and deveined

 - 1/2 cup white onion chopped

 - 3 scallions chopped

 - 1/2 lime juiced